Developing a Robust Funding Strategy

 • Many of the individual allotments come with specific spending requirements, and each year, the school district must demonstrate that they spent a statutorily defined amount on direct and allowable programs and services.

-• State funding may be committed to other programs and expenses in the district’s budget and may not be available for mental health services or products.
+• State funding may be committed to other programs and expenses in the district’s budget and therefore may not be available for mental health services or products.
 In these cases, cost-benefit analysis may be needed to determine whether dollars should be shifted away from current commitments to new, potentially more impactful strategies.

 State and Federal Government Grants